 Scuba diving in

-- Spell-binding tropical island scenery with beautiful beaches and waters
+- Spell-binding island scenery with palm-fringed beaches and crystalline waters

 - The best shore diving in the Caribbean, perfect for independent exploration